Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 How to get free admission to the Whitney Museum

-On the other hand, children under 18 years of age will be able to enter free of charge.
+On the other hand, children under the age of 18 can enter for free.
 Yes, free of charge.
-Remember, also, that New York museums have implemented the option to enter with a donation, the famous pay what you wish (" pay what you wish").
+Also, remember that New York museums have implemented the option of entering with a donation, the famous pay what you wish (" pay what you wish ").
 Didn't you know?

 Every Friday, from 7 p.m. to 10 p.m., the Whitney Museum allows visitors to enter through this option.
 However, it is required to apply for admission in advance because there is a high demand.
 If you go on very specific dates, it is best to be cautious and book on their official website well in advance.